sierrajulietromeo/birdrace/README.md

 http://www.birdwatchingtrips.co.uk/bird-blog/blast-from-the-past-with-bill-oddie

+TV screen grab on YouTube from one of the original designers: https://www.youtube.com/watch?v=3geoaZavYg0

 The game uses a lot of cards and this app is meant to make the game quicker and easier to play.
 It is not (yet) meant to replace playing the game in person.
 You still need a board.